Here’s what has been happening over the past few months…

 We even took the time to explore La Jolla with the kids.
 I have always loved it there and we had a great time!

 After one seizure, I sat there thinking about why this was happening.
 Nothing had changed with her diet and meds.
 She wasn’t going in the water.
-WHY!!!
+WHY!??!!
 Suddenly it hit me, the refection off the pool water was so bright at times, I even had a hard time looking at it with sunglasses on.
 We already knew TV was a trigger for her, could the reflective pool water act the same way?
 It turns out that it can.
 Similar to flashing lights, the reflective pool water took up 100% of her field of vision, and it is too much for her to handle.
 I did a lot of research about photo-sensitive epilepsy, here is some.
 Remember Pokemon in 1997?
 An overview of Photosensitive Seizures, and eventually I found this Zeiss Z1 Blue Lenses article.
-What stood out to me was the address for Dr. Silver in Sherman Oaks, CA. Literally right around the corner from us!
+What stood out to me was the address for Dr. Silver in Sherman Oaks, CA. Literally right around the corner from us.
 I called his office right away.
 Charlotte still had not even woken up from her last seizure she had at the pool.
-When I explained what I was calling about, the nice lady took my message and said she would call me back.
-I honestly thought I would never hear from them.
-The following week I took the kids to the Getty Museum, I wanted to go see one of my all-time favorite paintings, “Irises” by Vincent van Gogh.
+When I explained what I was calling about, the nice lady took my message and said he would call me back.
+The following week, I took the kids to the Getty Museum, I wanted to go see one of my all-time favorite paintings, “Irises” by Vincent van Gogh.

 Like all great parents, we took our kids to the Sierra Nevada Brewery in Chico.
 Kids love breweries right??!
 Steve and I could not wait to get back there… they have a great restaurant!